linker3000/shukran/README.md

 FTDI UM232H-B breakout board|FTDI|https://www.ftdichip.com/Support/Documents/DataSheets/Modules/DS_UM232H-B.pdf
 FT232H breakout board|CJMCU|Various suppliers

 This project is a baseboard for the CJMCU FT232H module, which is widely available on auction sites for under $8/£6.
 Edit: That price was from 2019 when the project was first posted here.
-The current price for the board is now around $16/£12.
-Welcome to October 2023!
+The current price for the board on eBay is now around $16/£12, although, if you can wait a bit longer for delivery, they are much cheaper on AliExpress.

 Plugging a CJMCU board onto the Shukran creates an easy-to-use multi-function bus / device hacking and analysis tool with protected (current limited) 5V power pins, 3.3V power, spare pullup resistors and indicator LEDs, all for around $16/£12 total.
 The Shukran is designed to be assembled by anyone with moderate soldering skills; all components are through-hole except for two larger, surface mount, ones which should be easy to fit with a soldering iron.